What can I use instead of a cement board?

 Both gypsum and cement are classed as non-combustible materials as described and tested by ASTM E136.
 This means both types of cover boards can be used to improve the fire resistance of a roof assembly.

-DensDeck® Roof Boards are non-combustible as described and tested in accordance with ASTM E136 and are included as roof boards in over 180,000 roofing assemblies with a FM Approvals Class 1 fire rating.
+DensDeck® Roof Boards are classified as A1 in accordance with EN 13501-1 and non-combustible as described and tested in accordance with ASTM E136 and are included as roof boards in over 180,000 roofing assemblies with a FM Approvals Class 1 fire rating.
 Our blog ‘How have recent events and legislation affected commercial building envelope specification in relation to fire?’ discussed the fire resistance of cover boards in commercial buildings in closer detail.

 Which cover boards are easier to install than cement boards?